thoughtbot/maintaining-open-source-projects/book/03-git.md

 * Will you like maintaining that piece of software?
 * Do you see it bringing in more value than cost?

-Say “no” when you believe the addition will not actually be of help to the project, the team maintaining it, and by extension the users.
+Say “no” when you believe the addition will not be helpful to the project, the team maintaining it, and by extension the users.

 If you internally feel like saying “no” but you can’t find the way to do it,